mxagar/foundations_management_iese_coursera/01_Principles_of_Financial_Accounting/Principles_Financial_Accounting.md

 Accounting is known as "the language of business".

-The companz managers are the ones which record all economic events and transactions according to some standards and present it to interested parties.
+The company managers are the ones which record all economic events and transactions according to some standards and present it to interested parties.
 These interested parties are many:
 - Current shareholders
 - Potential shareholders
-- Own comany workers who would like to negotiate their salary
+- Own company workers who would like to negotiate their salary
 - Customers who look for long-term product support
 - Competitors
 - ...